Researchers

 Dr. Lee Kats' current research is focused on the ecology and conservation biology of stream animals.
 This includes examining possible causes of amphibian decline.
 He and his students focus their studies on the effects of ultraviolet radiation, wildfire, and the introduction of exotic species.
 He has a significant background in the areas of animal behavior, conservation, animal ecology, tropical biology, and stream ecology.
 Dr. Kats conducts most of his research in the Santa Monica Mountains of Southern California; however, he also leads classes and conducts research in Costa Rica and Argentina.

 Dr. Kats has taught at Pepperdine for over 30 years.
-He currently serves as the Vice Provost of the University, as well as Academic Director of the Center for Faith and the Common Good and a professor of biology.
+He currently serves as the Interim Dean of Seaver College, as well as Academic Director of the Center for Faith and the Common Good, and a professor of biology.
 Dr. Kats has published numerous research articles on amphibian ecology and conservation ecology, served on the Board of Editors for the scientific journal Conservation Biology since 1996, and the editorial board of Hydrobiologia, the European scientific journal on freshwater biology, since 2000.

 Research Laboratory Students